 Mrs Smith is a Higher Level Teaching Assistant and works primarily in Class One with the Reception children.
 She also plans and teaches Religious Education lessons throughout the school which get children thinking very deeply.
 Mrs Smith has developed a fantastic ability to work alongside, and teach, children of all ages within the Primary School.
 Her bubbly personality makes her very popular with children, staff and parents equally.

-Mrs Foster is a Teaching Assistant who works in Class one as a 1:1.
-She is very interested in Philosophy and runs a lunch time club for all children.
-Mrs Foster enjoys taking learning outside and supports Forest School club on a Thursday afternoon with Miss Cable.
-She works well with ages of children and has an approachable and friendly manner.
+Mrs Foster is a Teaching Assistant who works in Class One as a 1:1.
+She is very interested in Philosophy.
+Mrs Foster enjoys taking learning outside and teaches nature and gardening on a Thursday afternoon.
+She works well with all ages of children and has an approachable and friendly manner.

 Outside of school Mrs Foster enjoys an active life including supporting the running of her local Cubs club.